mikeactual/IdeationFX/README.md

 This repository is a workspace for exploring how people think with AI.

 It grew out of personal use rather than theory: long conversations, experiments, and moments where AI felt less like a tool and more like a thinking companion.
-The focus here isn’t on prompting技巧, productivity hacks, or model mechanics.
+The focus here isn’t on prompting, productivity hacks, or model mechanics.
 It’s on orientation — how thinking changes when the system you’re working with can respond, elaborate, and keep going.

 The main artifact at the moment is a short **primer**, which lives in this repo as a working document.
 It captures the framing and posture behind the work, along with a bridge into a small set of practical tools that are still being written.